Making a complaint about NSW public schools - guide for parents & carers

 If your concern is about a principal, you can make a complaint to one of our local Department of Education offices.
 The school can provide you with their contact details.

-You can also use the department’s online complaint form or the Feedback Assist widget on the right-hand side of this page to make a complaint, give feedback or tell us about an idea.
+You can also use the department’s online complaint form to make a complaint, give feedback or tell us about an idea.
 We will find the right place to respond to your complaint or feedback.

 In most situations, a complaint will be referred to the relevant school.
 In some situations, a complaint or feedback may be provided to the Director Educational Leadership responsible for the school, so they can decide the best approach to resolve the issue.